fdboarelli/url-shortener/readme.md

 ## Features

 - Create shorter URL for long URLs using sha256-v3 hashing.
-**Note** The produced hash is then encoded in base64 and only the first 9 digits are used (git-like approach).
-Hash collision is not addressed still, check the [possible improvements](#improvements) section for more details.
 - Get URL details by id.
 - Get all present URLS.
 - Allows deletions of URLs by id

 Update of URLs has not been implemented as changing a short URL to another one of same format doesn't seem a useful operation.

+**Note** The produced hash is then encoded in base64 and only the first 9 digits are used (git-like approach).
+To reduce hash collisions due to poor randomness of the input, we're concatenating to the input the timestamp in milliseconds at the time of computation.
+With this solution, we have 18 quadrillions possible combination for our nine chars length short-urls.

 ## Prerequisites